undeemed/SEC-Tracker/README.md

 ### 2. API Key Setup (Required for Full Functionality)

-This application requires API keys for SEC data access and AI analysis features:
+This application requires API keys for SEC data access and AI analysis features. **The application will prompt you for these inputs when needed**, but you can also set them up in advance.

+#### Option A: Interactive Setup (Recommended)
+The application will automatically prompt you for required information when you first run commands that need it:

+1. **SEC User Agent**: When you first run a command that accesses SEC data, you'll be prompted to enter:
+   - Your name
+   - Your email address
+   - The application will format this as "Your Name your-email@example.com"

+2. **OpenAI API Key**: When you first run analysis commands, you'll be prompted to enter:
+   - Your OpenAI API key (or OpenRouter API key)
+   - This enables AI-powered analysis of SEC filings

+#### Option B: Manual Setup (Advanced)
+You can also configure these manually by creating a `.env` file:

 1. **Get Your API Keys**:
    - **OPENROUTER_API_KEY**: Sign up at [https://openrouter.ai/](https://openrouter.ai/) to get your API key for AI analysis